risecommerce/Magento2-Video-Gallary/README.md

-##Video Gallery Extension
+## Risecommerce Magento 2 Video Gallery Extension

-This extension is perfect marketing tool for your bussiness that provides Video Gallery to your existing customers.
+This [Magento 2 Video Gallery Free Extension](https://risecommerce.com/store/magento2-video-gallery-page.html) is perfect marketing tool for your bussiness that provides Video Gallery to your existing customers.

-##Support:
+For more details about this extension, visit the [Magento 2 Video Gallery Free Extension](https://risecommerce.com/store/magento2-video-gallery-page.html).

+If you're looking to enhance your Magento store further, consider hiring a [dedicated Magento developer](https://risecommerce.com/hire-dedicated-magento-developer.html).

+For support or inquiries, please visit our [contact page](https://risecommerce.com/contact).

+## Support:
 version - 2.3.x, 2.4.x

-##How to install Extension
+## How to install Extension

 Method I)